- Food and Cooking»

 Onions - the Differences in the Top Three Varieties.

 Lets Talk Onions

-Of course there are hundreds of other varieties of Onions used around the world and these are great special ingredients for many Chefs.
-But here, I'm talking about the lowly, common three onions that are a staple of kitchens everywhere.
+Of course there are hundreds of other varieties of Onions used around the world and these are also great special ingredients for many recipes.
+But I'm talking about the three most popular onions that are a staple of kitchens everywhere.

-I just want to discuss the plain but familiar onions; the Red, White and Yellow varieties.
+I just want to discuss the plain but familiar onions; the Red, the White and the Yellow varieties.

-These basic Onion types has advantages and disadvantages when compared with it's counterparts.
+These basic Onion types have certain advantages and disadvantages when compared with their counterparts.

 Onions for everyday use.

-As I said, the good old Red, Yellow and White Onions are what we will discuss here.
+As I said, the good old Red, Yellow and White Onions are the backbone of flavor for many popular recipes.

-You know, the ones that you see listed in the ingredients list for most of your day-to-day dishes.
+You know, the ones that you see listed as an ingredients for most of your day-to-day dishes.
 In fact, these three varieties of Onions account for the vast majority of the total onion consumption in the US.